geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

    * - ``extshape://sarrow``
      - South Arrow

 More complex symbols like Wind Barbs can be created with the ``windbarbs://`` prefix.
-This is an example:
+There are some examples:

 .. list-table::
    :widths: 50 50